LunCoSim/lunco-sim/README.md

     godot

-4. Clone this repo (if i've installed ssh)
+4. Clone this repo in terminal

-    git clone --depth=1 git@github.com:LunCoSim/lunco-sim.git
+    `git clone --depth=1 git@github.com:LunCoSim/lunco-sim.git`

+5. Change directory

+    `cd lunco-sim`

-5. Install [Install Godot Package Manager](https://github.com/LunCoSim/godot-package-manager) guide and all dependencies
+6. Install [Install Godot Package Manager](https://github.com/LunCoSim/godot-package-manager) guide and all dependencies

     `./gpm_install.sh`

-6. Run project by clicking on "project.godot" in "game" folder
+7. Run project by clicking on "project.godot" in "game" folder or

+    `godot game/project.godot`

-7. If you start it for the first time wait till it imports all the dependencies.
+8. If you start it for the first time wait till it imports all the dependencies.
-8. Close Godot.
+9. Close Godot.
 DO NOT SAVE THE PROJECT
-9. Open project again
+10. Open project again
-10. Run the game
+11. Run the game

 ## FOLLOW US
 1. [Twitter](https://twitter.com/LunCoSim)